Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking

 NeutralArtificial Intelligence

-- A novel framework named Li_2 has been proposed to characterize the phenomenon of grokking, which involves delayed generalization in machine learning.
-This framework outlines three key stages of learning dynamics in 2-layer nonlinear networks: lazy learning, independent feature learning, and interactive feature learning, providing insights into how models learn from complex structured inputs.
+- A new framework named Li_2 has been proposed to characterize the phenomenon of grokking, which involves delayed generalization in machine learning.
+This framework outlines three key stages of learning dynamics in 2-layer nonlinear networks: lazy learning, independent feature learning, and interactive feature learning.
+The study aims to provide a mathematical foundation for understanding how features emerge during training.

 — via World Pulse Now AI Editorial System